-It will simply change the “packaging” of these robots.
+It will simply change the "packaging" of these robots.
 Instead of iron, circuits and cables, they will be made of biological tissue.
 Today they are experimented early versions of xenobot, "living" robots, such as small organisms and programmable.
 The first step will be to make them smaller for a crucial task: to bring medicine inside our body.
-Or perhaps to clear dangerous places of radioactive waste.
+Or maybe to clean up dangerous places of radioactive waste.
 From this point on, who knows, I can't predict what they might do or where they might go.
 But I know they will be a gigantic development in our future life.

 Personalized teaching and medicine

 Education is an activity that works much the same way it did 200 years ago.
 Large classrooms full of students who are all taught the same thing and at the same, as if they were made in series, as if they were clones.
 But technology in the classroom is advancing rapidly, a great acceleration it has received in the last two years.